tobega/tailspin-v0/TailspinReference.md

   Conditions on array content are written inside the brackets, separated by commas.
 They test if there is any element that fulfils the condition.
   E.g. `<[<3|5>]>` tests if there is any element that is either a 3 or a 5, while `<[<3>,<5>]>` tests that the array contains at least one each of 3 and 5.
   Beware, though, that a single element could match more than one condition.

+Note that when nesting down matchers for fields and array contents, the _current value_ denoted by `$` will still refer to the original item to be matched by the outer match expression.
+To change perspective so that `$` should represent the value at the current level of the match, use a [such-that condition](#such-that-conditions)

 ### Do-nothing block (guard clause)
 Sometimes it is easier or clearer to specify conditions which you don't want to do anything with.